-Don't make it just the inner person, just the heart, or just the actions.
+Don't make it just the inner person, or just the actions.
 It is the whole person, everything.
 No person is all good, no person is all bad.
 I don't mean that.
-I do mean that this is a whole-person issue, and everyone either makes it or rejects it.
+I do mean that this is a whole-person issue, and everyone either chooses this or rejects it.

-And it is a choice about how we live.
-We get queasy about this perhaps, but it is clear in the NT as well.
-At the end of the Sermon on the Mount, Jesus described a person that listened to his words and obeyed them, that was a wise builder.
-Then he spoke about a person that listened to his words but did not put them into practise.
+Jesus taught this as well.
+At the end of the Sermon on the Mount, end of Matthew 7, Jesus described a person that heard his words and did them.
+That was a wise builder.
+Then he described a person who heard his words but did not do them.
 That was a foolish builder.
-(See also Rev 22:12)
+(See also Revelation 22:12)